uPortal-Project/esup-filemanager/README.md

 ## This version of esup-filemanager is now a standalone servlet application with Spring Boot

-This version is a fork of the original esup-filemanager project.

-It is now a standalone servlet application powered by Spring Boot 3.5.x and no longer a portlet application.
+Since April 2026, esup-filemanager is now a standalone servlet application powered by Spring Boot 3.5.x and no longer a portlet application.

 ### Breaking Changes